Vikingu-del/Cub3d/README.md

 ## Contacts

 For any inquiries or further discussion, feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/erik-seferi-393438202/).
-You can also reach me via email at `rk.seferi[at]gmail[dot]com`.
+You can also reach me via email at `rk.seferi@gmail.com`.

 ## Lincese